Digital product sales are up 70% in the last two years. Find out which digital products are in demand in this guide.

 Whether you're a gym fanatic or you're just into healthy eating, trust me — lots of people want to know what works for you.

-It's possible to get meal plans and workout plans off the internet for free, but specialized, tailored advice is priceless.
-That's why, if you want to sell meal or workout plans, consider how you can niche down to step away from the crowds.
+It's possible to get meal plans off the internet for free, but specialized, tailored advice is priceless.
+That's why, if you want to sell meal plans, consider how you can niche down to step away from the crowds.

-Maybe you can make plans specifically for pregnant women who want to stay in shape, or for disabled people who want to improve their mobility.
-Maybe you'll make meal plans for people who are lactose intolerant.
+Maybe you can make plans specifically for pregnant women who want to stay in shape, or for people who can't digest certain diets.
+Maybe you'll make plans for people who are lactose intolerant.

 The options are plenty, and the good thing is that you can sell them all on Whop.
 Set up your own whop (it literally takes like five minutes) and put up your plans as downloadables, then start earning money.